 Did You Know?
 On average, 60% of positions are filled with job seekers not currently employed by PNC.

 The PNC workplace is inclusive and supportive of individual needs.
-If you have a physical or other impairment that might require an accommodation, including technical assistance with the PNC Careers website or submission process, please call 877-968-7762 and select Recruiting (option 4) or contact us via email at firstname.lastname@example.org.
-The Human Resources Service Center hours of operation are Monday through Friday, 9:00 AM to 5:00 PM ET.
+If you have a physical or other impairment that might require an accommodation (including any technical assistance with the PNC Careers website or submission process), whether during the job application and hiring process or afterward if you are selected for a PNC position, please call 877-968-7762 and select Recruiting (option 4) or contact us via email at email@example.com.

 PNC provides equal opportunity to qualified persons regardless of race, color, sex, religion, national origin, age, sexual orientation, gender identity, disability, veteran status, or other categories protected by law.